 Purchases and sales of securities are recorded on a trade-date basis.
-Interest income is recorded on the accrual basis.
+Interest income is recorded on an accrual basis.
 Dividends are recorded on the exdividend date.
 Net realized gains or losses from security transactions are reported on the average historical cost method.

 Unrealized appreciation or depreciation of investments represents the increase or decrease in market value during the year.
+Investment contracts held by a defined-contribution plan are required to be reported at fair value.